Born: March 18, 1950

-Starting in school productions, Dourif progressed to community theater, joining up with the Huntington Community Players while attending Marshall University.
-In New York City, he studied with Sanford Meisner, and worked with Marshall Mason and Lanford Wilson at the Circle Repertory Company.
-During the early 1970s, Dourif appeared in a number of plays, off-Broadway and at Woodstock, New York, including The Ghost Sonata, The Doctor in Spite of Himself, and When You Comin' Back, Red Ryder?, in which he was spotted by director Miloš Forman[6] who cast him in One Flew Over the Cuckoo's Nest (1975).
+Starting in school productions, Dourif progressed to community theater, joining up with the Huntington Community Players while attending Marshall.
+In New York, he studied with Sanford Meisner, and worked with Marshall Mason and Lanford Wilson at the Circle Repertory Company.
+During the early 1970s, Dourif appeared in a number of plays, off-Broadway and at Woodstock, New York, including The Ghost Sonata, The Doctor in Spite of Himself, and When You Comin' Back, Red Ryder?, in which he was spotted by director Miloš Forman who cast him in One Flew Over the Cuckoo's Nest (1975).

 Dourif has been married twice.
-He has one daughter with his first wife Janet, and another daughter, actress Fiona Dourif, with his second wife Joni.
+He has one daughter, Fiona, with his former wife Joni, and adopted Joni's daughter, Kristina Dourif Tanoue.

 Year | Title | Role | Notes |